CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/03b-Work-with-Delta-Lake-tables-in-Microsoft-Fabric.md

 ## Lab objectives
 In this lab, you will perform:

-- Create a lakehouse and upload files
+- Task 1: Create a lakehouse and upload files
-- Explore data in a dataframe
+- Task 2: Explore data in a dataframe
-- Create delta tables
+- Task 3: Create delta tables
-- Create a managed table
+- Task 4: Create a managed table
-- Create an external table
+- Task 5: Create an external table
-- Compare managed and external tables
+- Task 6: Compare managed and external tables
-- Use SQL to create a table
+- Task 7: Use SQL to create a table
-- Explore table versioning
+- Task 8: Explore table versioning
-- Use delta tables for streaming data
+- Task 9: Use delta tables for streaming data

 ## Estimated timing: 40 minutes